Instant Pot Chickpeas are a game-changer. Especially now that I’m following a clean eating diet. And they couldn’t be easier.

 So many delicious dishes can be made with cooked chickpeas or garbanzo beans.
 My favorite is hummus!
 They’re also great in soups, salads, chickpea protein bowls.
 And, yes, even smoothies!
 The sky’s the limit when it comes to these fabulous, healthy morsels!

-So grab your pressure cooker (here’s my favorite), and get going on these Instant Pot chickpeas.
+So grab your pressure cooker (here’s my favorite), and get going on these Instant Pot chickpeas no soak required.
 You’ll have a great start to all kinds of fabulous, healthy meals for the week!